-PRDOH will be the administering entity for the SIH Program.
+• PRDOH will be the administering entity for the SIH Program.
 In this role, PRDOH will administer NOFA processes to solicit and select proposals.
-PRDOH will execute subrecipient agreements with selected entities and monitor performance throughout the grant.
-Prior to executing a Subrecipient Agreement (SRA), PRDOH will evaluate each selected NGO's capacity to effectively manage the funds through a capacity assessment.
+PRDOH will execute Subrecipient Agreements (SRA) with selected entities and monitor performance throughout the grant.
+Prior to executing an SRA, PRDOH will evaluate each selected NGO's capacity to effectively manage the funds through a capacity assessment.
 The SRA may include specific terms and conditions which reflect PRDOH's capacity assessment of the entity.